dlesbre/mlpp/README.md

   Usage: paste [-v|--verbatim] [clipboard]
-    if --verbatim is set, paste the text as is, without rendering it clipboard is a string identifiyng the clipboard (default ""). it must match a previous cut block's clipboard argument
+    if --verbatim is set, paste the text as is, without rendering it clipboard is a string identifying the clipboard (default ""). it must match a previous cut block's clipboard argument
 ```